 - CEFR: C1

 - Applicants whose native language is English are exempted from taking a test.

 - Applicants who have previously followed studies in English are allowed to provide a certificate from their university of origin stating that the medium of instruction was English.

-Each application wich will not be complete after the deadline will be automatically rejected
+All the documents must be provided, otherwise the application is not admissible.
+Each application which will not be complete after the deadline will be automatically rejected

 - The successful completion of the European Master Programme must lead to the award of either a joint degree or multiple degrees.

 - Students will have to acquire the totality of ECTS credits covered by the European Master Course.
 Moreover, for each of their mandatory study period in at least two Programme Countries, they will have to acquire at least 30 ECTS.

 - Bachelor in Materials Science or related discipline like Chemistry, chemical Engineering, etc...

 - We are also open to profiles with diverse backgrounds, as long as they are relevant with what the Master offers

 Each application will be assigned to 2 different referees and graded according to a jointly-established evaluation grid.
 The evaluation criteria and corresponding “weights” will be as follows: